Anubhab-Rakshit/pastforward/README.md

 # PastForward

-PastForward is an application with a unique twist - it allows users to interact with historical posts, browse, like, and comment on them.
-The platform combines modern social media features with historical content exploration.
+PastForward is a one-of-a-kind application that bridges the gap between history and modern social interaction.
+With a unique twist, it allows users to step back in time and engage with historical posts as if they were part of today’s social feed.
+Browse iconic moments, like legendary events, and comment on the past — all through a familiar, interactive social media experience.

+Whether it’s a royal decree, a revolutionary speech, or a snapshot of daily life from centuries ago, PastForward makes history feel alive and personal.
+It’s not just about learning the past — it’s about living it..

 ## Screenshots